jsborjesson/oereo/README.md

 It is [documented](http://alcesleo.github.io/oereo) and [running](http://oereo.herokuapp.com/)
 on Heroku.

+## Usage

+The client is still pretty rough around the edges, it uses HTTP Basic for authentication, and you can only edit your own resources so you will get an alert when you try to do any unsafe actions on other resources.

 ## Paths

 At the root `/` there is an AngularJS application that uses the API